 Ellen has travelled extensively throughout the country and abroad, observing different cultures and dialects, which she finds helpful in her writing.

 Drawing from her collection of short stories written mostly about her youth, Ellen’s novel, Pink Dice, paints a vivid and unforgettable picture of the border town area known as Northern Kentucky/Cincinnati.
+Soon her new novel, Bell Bottoms to Gucci, will be released by Acclaim Press.
 To learn more about Ellen and Pink Dice, visit www.pinkdicenovel.com.
 Hear an interview with Ellen about her book.

-Ellen Everman teaches Creative Writing Basics and Creative Writing II at Baker Hunt.
+Ellen Everman Deaton teaches Creative Writing Basics, Poetry, and Novel Writing at Baker Hunt.